-Do you know your email sender’s reputation is key to letting your campaign do its magic?
+Do you know your email sender’s reputation is key to getting your campaign delivered?
 While focusing on creating the best content and subject line that will drag readers into a funnel, you are missing one of the most crucial aspects of a successful email marketing campaign.
 Content is king, but when it comes to email communication channels, ensuring your emails reach your subscribers’ inboxes matters more than anything, turning sender reputation into a top priority for companies.

 Sender’s reputation is so powerful that you cannot run campaigns and enjoy the benefits of an email communication channel if it is terrible.
 Internet service providers care about it even more than you do.
 Why?
 Because reputation says a lot about the company, its history, and current behavior.
 It goes a long way playing a decisive factor for many good reasons.
 Therefore, you should also care about it.